TrixNEW/LootProtection/README.md

 # Loot Protection (PM5)

 A PocketMine-MP 5.x plugin that protects a player's dropped loot from being picked up by others for a configurable duration after they are killed.
-Perfect for PvP servers to prevent kill-stealing or looting abuse.
+Perfect for PvP servers to prevent loot swiping.

 ---